katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 Do not include emojis in your title, otherwise the links in the table of contents would not work.

+_Psst_, the links in the table of contents do not work in `Preview`.
+You have to `Commit changes` in order to check if the links work.

 ### 🧱 Colour Code the Code Blocks

 If you've seen my [8 Week SQL Challenge repo](https://github.com/katiehuangx/8-Week-SQL-Challenge), I use colour codes for my SQL syntax.
 It's very easy to do and makes your syntax look professional too.